alfre2v/python_meetup_ansible_demo/README.md

 Then:

 - If you go to `http://127.0.0.1:8000/` you will get a 404 because no url pattern matches the root url.
+This is a bit confusing, I know, but I'm following the official Django Tutorial steps.
 - To access the Polls app navigate to: `http://127.0.0.1:8000/polls/` .
 This app demonstrates using functional views, has limited tests but does customize the admin interface.
-- To access the Polls generic app navigate to: `http://127.0.0.1:8000/polls_gen/` .
-This app demonstrates using generic class views, has all the tests, but does not customize the admin interface.
 - To access the admin interface: `http://127.0.0.1:8000/admin/` .
 The admin interface has been customized for the polls app.
 Admin customizations include the admin question list view: `http://localhost:8000/admin/polls/question/` and also the question detail view: `http://localhost:8000/admin/polls/question/2/change/`.

+### Access the Django app deployed in Vagrant

+- If you go to `http://orc-app1.test:8080/` you will get a 404 because no url pattern matches the root url.
+This is a bit confusing, I know, but I'm following the official Django Tutorial steps.
+- To access the Polls app navigate to: `http://orc-app1.test:8080/polls/` .
+This app demonstrates using functional views, has limited tests but does customize the admin interface.
+- To access the admin interface: `http://orc-app1.test:8080/admin/` .
+To log in use the credentials provided in the next section (they come from the original sql data dump file I included in the deployment scripts).

 ### Admin user